sigmaboy/nopaystation_scripts/README.md

 ### download_game.sh
 With this script you can download a PS Vita game.
 The first parameter is the path to your \*.tsv file and the second is the game's media ID.
+It places the \*.zip file in the current directory.
 For example:
 ```bash
 $ ./download_game.sh /home/tux/Downloads/UPDATE.tsv PCSE00986